stephbuon/posextract/README.md

 # posextract
 posextract offers grammatical information extraction methods designed for the analysis of historical and contemporary textual corpora.
 It traverses the syntactic dependency relations between parts-of-speech and returns sequences of words that share a grammatical relationship.
 See [our article]() for more.

-Users have the options of:

-- Extracting subject-verb-object (SVO) and subject-verb-adjective complement (SVA) triples
-- Extracting adjective-noun piars
-- Extracting subject-verb pairs
+You can also [download posextract with pip](https://pypi.org/project/posextract/).

 ## Usage

-- `extract_triples`
+- `extract_triples` to extract subject-verb-object (SVO) and subject-verb-adjective complement (SVA) triples
-- `extract_adj_noun_pairs`
+- `extract_adj_noun_pairs` to extract adjective-noun pairs
-- `extract_subj_verb_pairs`
+- `extract_subj_verb_pairs` to extract subject-verb pairs

 Required Paramters: